VIOX7300/HomeOfficeSoftWareProject/README.md

- "#Home Office"
-  Pre-requisites - Docker, Maven, Git, Real VNC viewer Import this project to a folder using Git pull.
+ "#HomeOfficeSoftWareProject Demo - Senior Test Engineer " Pre-requisites - Docker, Maven, Git, Real VNC viewer 1.Import this project to a local folder using Git clone.
-  To run the tests - Go to the command line inside the AdaptavistTest folder and issue the following command in one line.
+  2.To run the project - Go to the command line inside the HomeOfficeSoftWareTestProject folder and issue the following command in one line.
-  > docker-compose up -d &&
+  > docker-compose up -d && mvn test
-  > mvn test

-  Note:Please look in my setUp function, their is are two initialise options, use  initialise(no VNC viewer required), or intialiseRemote (VNC viewer required).
+  Note:Please look in my setUp function, their is are two project initialise options, use  initialise(no VNC viewer required), or intialiseRemote(browserType) (VNC viewer required).
+       Make this configuration before issueing the above commands.